nixworks/public/news/2007/08/8/README.md

 ##### Reserve Bank of Australia
 ### [ The Reserve Bank of Australia raises interest rates to 6.5%, the highest level in Australia since 1996. ](/news/2007/08/8/the-reserve-bank-of-australia-raises-interest-rates-to-6-5-the-highest-level-in-australia-since-1996.md)
-_Context: Australia, interest rates, 1996, Reserve Bank of Australia_
+_Context: 1996, interest rates, Reserve Bank of Australia, Australia_

 ##### Yangtse River Dolphin
 ### [ The Yangtse River Dolphin is declared extinct. ](/news/2007/08/8/the-yangtse-river-dolphin-is-declared-extinct.md)
-_Context: extinct, Yangtse River Dolphin_
+_Context: Yangtse River Dolphin, extinct_

 ##### Western Highlands
 ### [ Violence erupts in the Western Highlands of Papua New Guinea with security forces and villagers exchanging gunfire. ](/news/2007/08/8/violence-erupts-in-the-western-highlands-of-papua-new-guinea-with-security-forces-and-villagers-exchanging-gunfire.md)